bomanimc/black-health-scrape/README.md

 pipenv shell
 ```

 [Download a version of Chromedriver](https://chromedriver.chromium.org/downloads) that supports your version of Google Chrome.
+You can see your version of Chrome by visiting [chrome://settings/help](chrome://settings/help) in the Chrome browser.

 ## Usage
 This project collects sentences from WebMD following a two step process: